MSLNZ/Quantity-Value/docs/introduction.rst

 This package supports the representation of physical quantities as a measured value paired with a unit, for example 10.5 kg.
 It is possible to declare quantities like ``m = qvalue(10.5,kg)`` and then use ``m`` in mathematical expressions.
 The rules governing calculations with quantities are handled by the software.

-The package intends to become a tool to ensure quantity correctness in calculations that manipulate physical quantities, but it is still in the early stages of development.
+We intend the package to become a tool to ensure quantity correctness in calculations that manipulate physical quantities, but it is still in the early stages of development.

 Background
 ==========